AdaCore/spark2014/docs/ug/appendix.rst

 By default, |GNATprove| uses its own version of prover Alt-Ergo.
 Switch ``--prover`` allows to use another prover, or a list of provers.
 Prover names ``altergo`` and ``cvc4`` are used to refer to the versions of provers Alt-Ergo and CVC4 that are installed with |SPARK| toolset.
+The string ``alt-ergo`` can also be used to refer to Alt-Ergo.
 More information on Alt-Ergo and CVC4 can be found on their respective webpages:

  * Alt-Ergo:  http://alt-ergo.ocamlpro.com/
  * CVC4: http://cvc4.cs.nyu.edu/web/